Meitei Pangals

-In Myanmar called Kathe muslim), also known as Meitei Muslims or the Manipuri Muslims, are a group of Meitei Muslims.The word Pangal simply means Muslim in the Meitei Society similar as Hui people.
+In Myanmar called "Kathe Muslims") also known as Meitei Muslims or the Manipuri Muslims, are a group of Meitei Muslims.
+The word pangal simply means 'Muslim' in the Meitei people similar as the Hui people, Moro people and the Bosniaks.
 They live mainly in Manipur, India.
 Various historical sources have different dates for when Islam first entered Manipur.
-However, the date all sources seem to confirm as definitive is 1606 AD.
-The origin of the Pangal community is equally varied.
+However, the date all sources seem to confirm as definitive is 1606.
+The origin of the Pangal people is equally varied.
+Pangals recognised as Indigenous by Gov. of Manipur.

 Etymology

+The word Pangal is widely held to be a corruption of the word Bangal (Bengal), reflecting the geographic origins of the earliest Muslim settlers, who arrived in the Manipur Valley from the Bengal region.

+One account recorded in the Persian text Yaad Dasht Kursee-e-Nama by Rafayattullah assigns the term specifically to a Muslim commander named Muhammad Sani following the Battle of Toubul (near present-day Bishnupur District) in 1606 AD: King Khagemba addressed the commander as Panganba meaning "the strong one" in Meiteilon and called his troops Pangal.
+The term has remained in use ever since for all Muslims in Manipur.

-The word Pangal is thought to be a corruption of the word "Bangal", indicating the original place of origin of Meitei Pangals.
-In Assam and Cachar, they are also be referred to as Mei Moglai (Mughal Meitheis).
-Outside of India, they can be found in Bangladesh's Moulvibazar District (particularly southern Kamalganj) where they are known as Khai Bangal.
+In the neighbouring states of Assam and Cachar, Manipuri Muslims are also referred to as Mei Moglai (Mughal Meiteis).
+A diaspora community in Bangladesh's Moulvibazar District (particularly in Kamalganj) is known locally as Khai Bangal.